-- 31.1 Subject to sub-clause 31.2 an Employer may require an Employee to work reasonable overtime at overtime rates. - 31.2 An Employee may refuse to work overtime in circumstances where the working of such overtime would result in the Employee working hours which are unreasonable having regard to: - a. any risk to Employee health and safety; - b. the Employee's personal circumstances including any family responsibilities; - c. the needs of the workplace or enterprise; and - d. any other relevant matter, - 31.3 All time worked: - a. in excess of eight hours fifteen minutes in any shift; - b. in excess of 38 hours in any week; or - c. in excess of 40 hours in any week when five shifts are worked, or in excess of 32 hours in any week when four shifts are worked, when such hours are worked on the basis of 152 hours/nineteen shifts in a four-week work cycle, shall stand alone and be paid for at the rate of time and a half for the first three hours and double time thereafter.
+- 31.1 Subject to sub-clause 31.2 an Employer may require an Employee to work reasonable overtime at overtime rates. - 31.2 An Employee may refuse to work overtime in circumstances where the working of such overtime would result in the Employee working hours which are unreasonable having regard to: - (i) any risk to Employee health and safety; - (ii) the Employee's personal circumstances including any family responsibilities; - (iii) the needs of the workplace or enterprise; and - (iv) any other relevant matter.

+31.3 All time worked:

+- (i) in excess of eight hours fifteen minutes in any shift; - (ii) in excess of 38 hours in any week; or - (iii) in excess of 40 hours in any week when five shifts are worked, or in excess of 32 hours in any week when four shifts are worked, when such hours are worked on the basis of 152 hours/nineteen shifts in a four-week work cycle, shall stand alone and be paid for at the rate of time and a half for the first three hours and double time thereafter.

-- 31.4 Payment for overtime shall be calculated upon whatever alternative gives the greater amount. - 31.5 An Employee called upon to work overtime beyond the normal rostered shift after 11.30 pm and before - 31.6 5.30 am shall, upon request, be provided by the Employer with transport to or from the Employee's place of residence.
+Payment for overtime shall be calculated upon whatever alternative gives the greater amount.

+31.4 An Employee called upon to work overtime beyond the normal rostered shift after 11.30 pm and before 5.30 am shall, upon request, be provided by the Employer with transport to or from the Employee's place of residence.